-Fig.~\ref{fig:SEE_vs_M} illustrates the impact of the number of RIS elements $M$ on the SEE under the ideal PCSI setting.
-It is observed that SEE improves monotonically with $M$ for all schemes, since a larger RIS provides higher passive beamforming gain and stronger cascaded links.
-The proposed SAC-based approach consistently achieves the highest SEE across the entire range of $M$, demonstrating its effectiveness in jointly optimizing RIS phase shifts, UAV location, and transmit power.
-In contrast, the SCA-based benchmark exhibits faster improvement at larger $M$ due to the increasing accuracy of optimization under PCSI, while the DDPG-based method shows earlier saturation, indicating limited adaptability to the expanded action space.
-Overall, the results confirm the superior scalability and robustness of SAC in exploiting larger RIS apertures.
+Fig.~\ref{fig:SEE_vs_M} illustrates the impact of the number of RIS elements $M$ on SEE under the ideal PCSI setting.
+SEE increases monotonically with $M$ for all schemes due to the enhanced passive beamforming gain and stronger cascaded links.
+The proposed SAC-based approach consistently achieves the highest SEE across the entire range of $M$, highlighting its effectiveness in jointly optimizing RIS phase shifts, UAV location, and transmit power.
+In contrast, the SCA-based benchmark improves more rapidly at larger $M$ due to increased optimization accuracy under PCSI, while DDPG saturates earlier, indicating limited adaptability to the enlarged action space.
+Overall, the results confirm the superior scalability and robustness of SAC with increasing RIS size.